C0DE-ASH/flitter/README.md

 Doing so produces the following:
 ![Solution with leaders highlighted][solution]

 You can clearly see the makeup of this criminal network.
+On the left you have the potential networks that fulfill our scenarios clustered by criminal class (employee at the bottom, which are connected to handlers, and then to middlemen, and finally to leaders).
+On the right you have a view of all potential criminal candidates clusterd by city.

 1. My sanity check proves correct and all but one of the potential fearless leaders are in large cities.
-2. The three potential criminal employees are on the bottom
+2. On the left, the only links shown are internally relevent, employees to handlers, handlers to middlemen, and middelmen to leaders (although leaders do have links to one another...)
-3. The only links shown are relevent, employees to handlers, handlers to middlemen, and middelmen to leaders (although leaders do have links to one another...)
+3. On the right we have many more vertices and edges to display a proportionally larger potential criminal network that might show some other mischief.
+This graph is clustered by the city each user is in

 Additional work needed:
 * properly color and size the final network